stemplayer-js/api/README.md

-# Sound Web Services API
+# The sound.ws API

-An integrated deployment of a suite of services which together compose the API.
+An integrated deployment of a suite of micro-services which together compose the API.

-## Prerequisites
+# Prerequisites

 - Create a SAM deployment bucket
 - Copy `cp .env.dist .env` and fill out the variables

-## Deployment
+# Deployment

 ```bash
 make deploy
 ```

+# Test

+Run `make test` (after deployment)